pausancho/pausancho/README.md

 ### Hi, I´m Pau!👋

 I am a Sports Analytics enthusiast and Data Analyst.
-I am passionate about technologies and I love to lear new things especially anything related with sabermetrics.
+I am passionate about technologies and I love to lear new things especially anything related with sabermetrics :baseball:

-#### :zap: Tech Stack
+####:hammer_and_wrench: My Tech Stack

+<i class="devicon-github-original-wordmark"></i>
 <!--
 **pausancho/pausancho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.